wgsl-tooling-wg/wesl-spec/ConditionalTranslation.md

 The conditional translation phase must be the first phase to run in the full WESL-to-WGSL translation pipeline.

+> [!NOTE]
-> NOTE: In case some features can only be resolved at runtime, a *WESL translator* implementation can support feature specialization in two phases:
+> In case some features can only be resolved at runtime, a *WESL translator* implementation can support feature specialization in two phases:
 > A first pass is invoked with features determined at compile-time and returns a partially translated WESL source, replacing some of the *translate-time features* with `true` or `false`.
 > A second pass is invoked with features determined at run-runtime and returns a fully translated WGSL source.